Snapshots

 C

 Users can also access an editor to make basic modifications like color grading.
 Jackson noted that he often rotates his photos, but has to use a separate app as his photo management app lacks this functionality.
 In contrast, Marlene prefers to keep her photos unedited.
-The feature was added as the usability and benefit far outweigh not including one, but it is not made central to the experience so as not to dilute the photo management focus with a photo editor.
+The feature was added as the benefit far outweigh not including one, but it is not made central to the experience so as not to dilute the photo management focus with a photo editor.

 E